dagraham/etm-dgraham/README.md

     x: expansion key: string,
     z: timezone: string,

-## Notices for repeating items
+### Notices

 * Alerts
-    - positive: on or after today
+    - positive: triggered before dtstart, relevant for dtstart on or after today
-    - negative: on or before today
+    - negative: triggered after dtstart, relevant for dtstart on or before today
-* Beginbys: after today
+* Beginbys: relevant for dtstart after today

 > For repeating items, alerts and beginbys are only triggered for unfinished tasks and, when the task is repeating, only for the first unfinished instance.
 Similarly, pastdue notices for repeating tasks are only triggered for the first unfinished instance.